Discrete defect plasticity and implications for dissipation: Discrete dislocation plasticity

 \cite{Amine05} calculated the energy partitioning for a single crystal under plane strain tensile loading.
 Fig.~\ref{chi1} illustrates the plane strain tension specimen analyzed.
 A major difference between the plane strain tension problem and those modeling sliding and crack growth is that there are no imposed strain gradients for plane strain tension.
 With no imposed strain gradient, the simple constitutive rules used in those analyses do not give rise to dislocation structures that contribute to the elastic energy.
 In \cite{Amine05} the two-dimensional discrete dislocation plasticity constitutive rules used to model sliding and crack growth were augmented to account for the effects of line tension, three-dimensional dislocation interactions and, in particular, the dynamic creation of new obstacles and sources as proposed by \cite{Amine03}.

-One crystal geometry analyzed had slip systems that were initially oriented unsymmetrically relative to the loading axis.
+One crystal geometry analyzed had slip systems with an initial unsymmetrical orientation relative to the loading axis.
 Fig.~\ref{chi2} shows results for such a crystal.
 In Fig.~\ref{chi2}a there is a strong Bauschinger effect, the magnitude of which increases with increasing strain.
 Fig.~\ref{chi2}b shows the evolution of the ratio of stored energy $E^s$ to plastic work $W^p$.
 The parameter $\alpha$ characterizes line tension with $\alpha=0$ denoting that line tension is not included in the analysis.
 The result marked SI denotes a calculation with only static sources and obstacles that results in the energy storage being very small $E^s/W^p < \approx 0.04$, so that nearly all plastic working is dissipated.
 When the dynamic creation of sources and obstacles is included in the analysis, significantly more elastic energy is stored.
 The quantity $1-E^s/W^p$ is the fraction of plastic work dissipated that is used in phenomenological calculations to induce thermal softening.
 The modeling results in Fig.~\ref{chi2}b and the experimental results of \cite{Hod00} indicate that this fraction is not necessarily a constant but can vary with the loading.

 Fig.~\ref{chi4} shows the distribution of the rate of energy storage,$\dot{\phi}/\dot{w}$, and the dislocation positions at two values of overall strain $\epsilon$.
 In regions that remain essentially elastic, $\dot{\phi}/\dot{w} \approx 1$, as expected.
 In regions with a high dislocation density this ratio has peak values much larger than the overall ratio, $\dot{\Phi}/\dot{W}$ showing that local values of the energy storage rate can differ significantly from the overall global value.